This tutorial gives an introduction into the Flutter framework and explains how to setup your development environment.

 ) as an argument.

-The following is an example for an application using a stateful widget.
+The following is an example of an application using a stateful widget.

 import 'package:flutter/material.dart';